isnbh0/sentence-follower/README.md

 # Sentence Follower

-Sentence Follower is a browser extension that helps you follow along with long sentences on web pages by highlighting the current sentence when you hover over it.
+Sentence Follower is a browser extension that helps you follow along with long-form text content by identifying and highlighting the sentence under your cursor.